You don't need to speak fluent cockney to be 'having a laugh' in this legendary party city.

 London has been the setting for many of James Bond's most amazing scenes.
 Now you and the lads can get in on the action, racing down the Thames on the Ultimate Rib Adventure.
-Leaving the group shaken but not stirred this is a truly epic way to see London at high speed with the music pumped and your Connery impression in full swing… "The namesh Bond, Jamesh Bond…"
+Leaving the group shaken but not stirred this is a truly epic way to see London at high speed with the music pumping and your Connery impression in full swing… "The namesh Bond, Jamesh Bond…"

 Gem - With over 3,000 pubs in London this really is a proper little gem.
 Worth heading to, just for the pulled pork taco but we can also recommend their pulled pints and great atmosphere.

 The Porterhouse - A proper London boozer set slap bang in the middle of vibrant Covent Garden.
-If ever there was a place to launch a great night out from The Porterhouse is definitely it.
+If ever there was a place to launch a great night out from, The Porterhouse is definitely it.